 Your down payment is the first part of your home's purchase price that you pay at closing.
-Your mortgage lender will pay the remaining balance.
+Your mortgage lender pays the remaining balance.

 Florida down payment assistance programs

-The Sunshine State offers several down payment assistance programs to prospective homebuyers.
+The Sunshine State offers several down payment assistance programs to prospective home buyers.
 Eligible participants can receive financial help from government grants or second mortgages with deferred or forgiven payments.

 The Florida Housing Finance Corporation is a great place to start your research.
 There are a number of programs to choose from, including: